-- the market for stevia, monk fruit, and our stevia- and monk fruit-based products;

-- our production capacity and availability of raw materials;

-- our customers;

-- legal and regulatory matters;

-- currency fluctuations;

-- trends and consumer preferences in connection with dietary and health products;
+- the market for stevia, monk fruit, and our stevia- and monk fruit-based products; - our production capacity and availability of raw materials; - our customers; - legal and regulatory matters; - currency fluctuations; - trends and consumer preferences in connection with dietary and health products;

+^{} Due to a change in Bank of Canada rate publishing, rates for 2018 and 2019 are published daily rates, while rates for 2017 are published noon rates.

 - competitors;

-^{} Due to a change in Bank of Canada rate publishing, rates for 2018 are published daily rates, while rates for earlier years are published noon rates.

 - requirements for additional capital;

 - potential expansion; and

 - general economic conditions.